 Posting valuables should never feel like a leap of faith, so here it does not start as one.
 Ask your questions first and send photos of your gold or silver on WhatsApp for a no-charge quick indicative figure.
 Only when you are comfortable do you request a label.

-About Richmond, and the gold and silver that comes from it
+About Richmond, and how gold and silver from it is valued

 Richmond is a North Yorkshire market town above the River Swale, gathered beneath a large Norman castle at the entrance to Swaledale.
-It is a settled town serving a wide upland area, with the household gold of generations in its homes.
+It is a settled town serving a wide upland area.
+The written offer sets out each item separately, with its weight and its measured carat.
 Selling from Richmond is done by post, anywhere in the UK, so there is no shop to visit.

 What happens, from first message to payment